-All responses received during the consultation process for the scoping report informed the preparation of this draft SPD.
+All responses received during the consultation process have been considered to help shape the preparation of this SPD.

-1.6 Monitoring
+I.6 Monitoring

-The successful implementation of the HFE SPD will be monitored through the council's Authority Monitoring Report (AMR).
+The successful implementation of the SPD will be monitored through the council's Authority Monitoring Report (AMR).
 Indicators will be used to collect data on hot food takeaways in Newcastle.
-For example, 'the use of the HFE SPD in determining planning applications' and 'the number of new hot food takeaway premises granted'.
+For example, 'the use of this SPD in determining planning applications' and 'the number of new hot food takeaway premises granted'.